Medium COVID Could Be the Most Dangerous COVID

 Recently, I’ve begun to think that our worries might be better placed.
 As the pandemic drags on, data have emerged to clarify the dangers posed by COVID across the weeks, months, and years that follow an infection.
 Taken together, their implications are surprising.
 Some people’s lives are devastated by long COVID; they’re trapped with perplexing symptoms that seem to persist indefinitely.
 For the majority of vaccinated people, however, the worst complications will not surface in the early phase of disease, when you’re first feeling feverish and stuffy, nor can the gravest risks be said to be “long term.”
 Rather, they emerge during the middle phase of post-infection, a stretch that lasts for about 12 weeks after you get sick.
 This period of time is so menacing, in fact, that it really ought to have its own, familiar name: medium COVID.

 Just how much of a threat is medium COVID?
 The answer has been obscured, to some extent, by sloppy definitions.
 A lot of studies blend different, dire outcomes into a single giant bucket called “long COVID.”
 Illnesses arising in as few as four weeks, along with those that show up many months later, have been considered one and the same.
-The CDC, for instance, suggested in a study out last spring that one in five adults who get the virus will go on to suffer any of 26 medical complications, starting at least one month after infection, and extending up to one year.
+The CDC, for instance, suggested in a study out last spring that one in five adults who gets the virus will go on to suffer any of 26 medical complications, starting at least one month after infection, and extending up to one year.
 All of these are called “post-COVID conditions, or long COVID.”
 A series of influential analyses looking at U.S. veterans described an onslaught of new heart, kidney, and brain diseases (even among the vaccinated) across a similarly broad time span.
 The studies’ authors refer to these, grouped together, as “long COVID and its myriad complications.”

 But the risks described above might well be most significant in just the first few weeks post-infection, and fade away as time goes on.
 When scientists analyzed Sweden’s national health registry, for example, they found that the chance of developing pulmonary embolism—an often deadly clot in the lungs—was a startling 32 times higher in the first month after testing positive for the virus; after that, it quickly diminished.
 The clots were only two times more common at 60 days after infection, and the effect was indistinguishable from baseline after three to four months.
 A post-infection risk of heart attack and stroke was also evident, and declined just as expeditiously.
 In July, U.K. epidemiologists corroborated the Swedish findings, showing that a heightened rate of cardiovascular disease among COVID patients could be detected up to 12 weeks after they got sick.
 Then the hazard went away.